assist-project/dtls-fuzzer/README.md

     > update-java-alternatives --list

 If Java 8 JDK does appear, we can use the same command to configure the Java 8 JDK to be default Java implementation.
-Otherwise, we need to perform the full installion as done at the start.
+Otherwise, we need to perform the full installation as done at the start.

     > update-java-alternatives --set java-1.8.0-openjdk-amd64